Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Metrics

 \section{Metrics}

 Depending on the task, we employ different evaluation metrics, which are described below.

 For virtual screening, we evaluate the area under the receiver operating characteristic curve (AUROC), the Boltzmann-enhanced discrimination of ROC (BEDROC) at $\alpha=85$, and enrichment factors (EF) at the top 0.5\%, 1\% and 5\%.

-Unlike AUROC, which treats all parts of the ranking equally and is therefore a strong general-purpose metric, BEDROC is tailored to virtual screening scenarios where early recognition of actives is critical \citep{Truchon2007EarlyRecognition}.
+Unlike AUROC, which treats all parts of the ranking equally and is therefore a strong general-purpose metric, BEDROC is tailored to virtual screening scenarios where early recognition of actives is critical \citep{truchon2007early}.
 The EF at top $x\%$ quantifies the over-representation of actives among the highest-ranked molecules.
 An EF of 1 corresponds to random ranking, while larger values indicate stronger enrichment.

 For target fishing, we evaluate $\Delta$AUPRC, which measures the improvement in area under the precision–recall curve relative to a random baseline, in addition to AUROC and EF at 1\%,